Reasons for leave without pay. Providing leave without pay. Will it affect work experience?

-Any employee in a private or public enterprise can exercise their right to take unpaid leave.
-Unforeseen family circumstances or health problems in close relatives who need care may force him to such actions.
-Consider the procedure for issuing and granting leave without pay.
+Any employee of a private or state enterprise may exercise his right to go on unpaid leave.
+Unforeseen family circumstances or health problems among close relatives who need care may force him to take such actions.
+Let's consider the procedure for registering and granting leave without saving wages.

-2. B, marked "TO" or "16." (in the case of granting unpaid leave with the permission of the employer), marked "OZ" or "17" (in the case of granting unpaid leave as provided by law).
+2. B, marked “BEFORE” or “16” (in case of provision of unpaid leave with the permission of the employer), marked “OZ” or “17” (in case of provision of unpaid leave provided for by law).

 How can an employee return to work early from unpaid leave?

-The Labor Code of the Russian Federation provides an opportunity for each employee to return to the performance of their labor duties ahead of schedule.
+Labor Code The Russian Federation provides every employee with the opportunity to return to their work duties ahead of schedule.

-The only condition for the termination of unpaid leave is the agreement of the parties (employer and employee).
-To do this, the employee must submit a written application addressed to his supervisor.
+The only condition for ending unpaid leave is the agreement of the parties (employer and employee).
+To do this, the employee must submit a written application addressed to his boss.

 It can be free-form, but must contain:

-- the exact date when the employee will be ready to start his duties.
+– the exact date when the employee will be ready to begin his duties.

-After the resolution of the management, the personnel department will issue an order, on the basis of which the accounting department will again calculate the salary of the employee who interrupted his days off.
-A corresponding entry on the termination of unpaid leave will also be made in the employee's personal card.
+After the management’s resolution, the HR department will issue an order, on the basis of which the accounting department will again calculate the wages of the employee who has interrupted his time off.
+A corresponding entry about the termination of unpaid leave will also be made in the employee’s personal card.

-As part of the social protection of an employee, he may be granted unpaid leave.
-The possibility of granting such leave to an employee is provided for by Art.
-128 of the Labor Code of the Russian Federation.
+Within social protection An employee may be granted leave without pay.
+The possibility of providing such leave to an employee is provided for in Art.
+128 Labor Code of the Russian Federation.

 The duration is determined by agreement between the employee and the employer.
-The reasons for providing it can vary.
-In most cases, the granting of such leave is a right, but not an obligation of the employer.
+The reasons for providing it may vary.
+In most cases, providing such leave is a right, but not an obligation, of the employer.

 So, according to Part 1 of Art.
-128 of the Labor Code of the Russian Federation for family reasons and other valid reasons, an employee, upon his written application, may be granted unpaid leave, the duration of which is determined by agreement between the employee and the employer.
-But in some cases, the provision unpaid leave on the basis of a written application from the employee, it is imposed on the employer.
+128 of the Labor Code of the Russian Federation for family circumstances and others good reasons an employee, upon his written application, may be granted leave without pay, the duration of which is determined by agreement between the employee and the employer.
+But in some cases, providing unpaid leave based on a written statement from the employee, it is made the employer's responsibility.

-Here is a list of "valid" cases, the duration of such leave and the grounds for granting it:
+Here is a list of “excusable” cases, the duration of such leave and the grounds for its provision:

 Article